joejenett/iwebthings/_posts/2023-05-10-is-this-the-future-we-want.md

 ---
 layout: post
-title: ""“Is this the future we want?”""
+title: "“Is this the future we want?”"
 date:   2023-05-10 15:15:23 -0400
 author: joe jenett
 category: